Tappr/tappr-slate/source/index.html.md

 #### Parameter

-The 3rd party POS system update the transaction status to `cancelled`(only supported cancelled).
+The POS system update the transaction status to `cancelled`(only supported cancelled).

 Parameter | Type | Description
 --------- | ------- | -----------